-- 11. If an athlete does not follow this Rule in any way and: - a) refuses the direction of the relevant Referee to comply; or - b) participates in the competition, he shall be disqualified.
+If an athlete does not follow any part of any of the Rules 6.1 - 6.7 to and:

+- a) refuses the direction of the relevant Referee or other official to comply; or - b) participates in the competition, he shall be disqualified.

-COMMENT: Rule 6.11 prescribes the sanction if any aspect of Rule 6 is not followed.
+COMMENT: This Rule 6.8 prescribes the sanction if any aspect of any of the Rules 6.1 - 6.7 is not followed.
 It is expected however that where possible the relevant officials should request and encourage the athlete to comply and to advise him of the consequence if he does not.
-But where an athlete does not follow an aspect of the Rule during competition and it is not practical for an official to request compliance then disqualification may, or will, follow.
+But where an athlete does not follow an aspect of the Rule during competition and it is not practical for an official to request compliance athletes should note that disqualification may follow.
 It is a responsibility of the Starters Assistants and Umpires (for Track and Out of Stadium Events) and the Judges (for Field Events) to be vigilant on these matters and report any apparent breaches to the relevant Referee.